Getting started with QGIS#

 ../../_images/en_QGIS_GUI.png

-1. Layers List / Browser Panel: The layers list shows all layers/files that are loaded in the project.
+1. Layers panel: The layers list shows all layers/files that are loaded in the project.
 You can show/hide layers and set other properties.

 ../../_images/en_Interface_02.png

-1. Map View: The map view is the central component of every GIS programme.
+1. Map Canvas: The map canvas is the central component of every GIS programme.
 This is where the geodata are displayed.
 The map view has a projection which does not always have to correspond to the projection of the layers.

-4. Locator bar.
-Here you can search for tools and layers.
+4. Search bar: Here you can search for tools and layers in QGIS.
 If you don’t know where to find a tool, you can try here.
+You can also type in coordinates to find them on the map canvas.

 Exercise: Create a new QGIS project